Arkansas Department of Corrections: Department founding 1967 and early history

 In 1974, Hutto resigned and moved to Virginia to become deputy director of the Virginia Department of Corrections.

 Recent history

 In 2014 the state made a call for cities to submit bids to host a new maximum security prison.

-2019 State Government Reorganization
+2019 State government reorganization

-Following state government reorganization in 2019, the State of Arkansas created the cabinet level Department of Corrections (DOC) as the umbrella Department for several corrections-related state agencies.
-DOC oversees administrative functions for these several units, including the Division of Community Correction (DCC), Arkansas Parole Board (APB), Arkansas Sentencing Commission (ASC), Arkansas Criminal Detention Facility Review Committee, and the Interstate Commission for Adult Offender Supervision.
+Following state government reorganization in 2019, the State of Arkansas created the cabinet level Department of Corrections (DOC) as the umbrella department for several corrections-related state agencies.
+DOC oversees administrative functions for these several units, including the Division of Community Corrections (DCC), Arkansas Parole Board (APB), Arkansas Sentencing Commission (ASC), Arkansas Criminal Detention Facility Review Committee, and the Interstate Commission for Adult Offender Supervision.

 The primary duties of the old ADC is now under the auspices of the Division of Corrections, with DCC becoming the Division of Community Corrections, with both reporting to the Secretary of Corrections, a cabinet-level position.

 Division of Correction

 Headquarters

 The headquarters are in Pine Bluff.
 The ADC headquarters moved to the Pine Bluff Complex in 1979.
 Previously they were located in the State Office Building in Little Rock.